 - To be eligible, you must have filed a return in 2018 or 2019.
 If you have not yet filed, the IRS urges you to do so now.

-- Those who do not file because they are below thresholds will need to file to receive economic impact payment.
+- Those who do not file because they are below minimum filing thresholds do not need to file to receive economic impact payment.
 IRS introduces new tool to enter payment info for non-filers.
 Note -- The Non-Filers tool has been discontinued as of November 21, 2020.